spacebro/spacebro/README.md

 ## Develop

+We use the list of galaxies for our release name, find it here: https://en.wikipedia.org/wiki/List_of_galaxies.
+We are currently at Andromeda

 You can test sending events with the [`dev/send-events.js`](/dev/send-events.js) script.
 Run `npm run send-events`.

 Please follow [standard style](https://github.com/feross/standard) conventions.